jackcooperdev/CauldronDocs/pages/authentication/authentication.md

  }
  ```

-The reponse will look like this
+The response will look like this

 ```json
  {